solita/solita.github.com/_posts/2020-05-25-clojurescript-web-serverwith-macchiato-shadowcljs-and-reitit.md

 layout: post
 title: ClojureScript web server with Macchiato, Shadow CLJS and Reitit
 author: hjhamala
 excerpt: ClojureScript is a valid alternative for backend development besides browser development.
-In this post I will explain how a simple server is created using Shadow CLJS as a compilation tool, Macchiato as the server software and Reitit as a Ring router.
+In this post I will explain how to create a simple server using Shadow CLJS as a compilation tool, Macchiato as the server software and Reitit as a Ring router.
 tags:
 - ClojureScript
 - Node.Js